lizmtetwa/world-population/README.md

 Analysis of global population trends (2015–2023) with visualizations showing country distributions, European growth, and comparisons of China, India, Indonesia, Nigeria, and the US, highlighting demographic shifts and growth patterns worldwide.
 ## World Population Analysis

+## Business Problem

+Understanding population growth and distribution is essential for planning in areas such as resource allocation, infrastructure development, and economic policy.
+The objective of this analysis is to explore global population trends over time and compare population sizes across regions and countries.

+This analysis aims to highlight growth patterns and regional differences that can inform long-term strategic planning and policy decisions.

+## Dataset Description

+The dataset used in this project contains global population data for multiple countries across several years.

+Each record represents a country, with population figures recorded for different time periods.

+## Key features include:

+Country / Region

+Population counts by year

+Growth indicators

+Geographic classification

+The dataset enables comparison of population sizes and growth trends across countries and regions.

+## Data Cleaning

+Before analysis, the dataset was reviewed to ensure it was suitable for exploration and visualisation.

+1. Initial Inspection

+The dataset was examined to understand its structure, columns, and time-based variables.

+2. Data Readiness

+No significant data quality issues were observed during inspection.
+The dataset did not require removal of records or transformation prior to analysis.

+3. Analysis Preparation

+The data was used in its original form to preserve accuracy and consistency in population trend analysis.

 ### Population Distribution (2023)
 ![Population Distribution](population_distribution_2023.png)